erlerobot/erle_gitbook_python/lists/for_loop_with_strings.md

-## For loop with strings
+## For loop with lists

-If you want to do something with every item in the list, you can use a for loop.
+If you want to do something with every item in the list, you can use a `for` loop.
 The command line is:
 ```
 for variable in list_name:
 ```